burnish/next/applinks/1.0/about.md

 ## Known bugs

 Don't worry about reporting any of these:

+ - Local playback on the watch doesn't work.
+Experimental at best – it's disabled by default.

   - Now playing (lock screen or control center) can be a bit unreliable.
 (For example the playback position stops updating).
 Seems to happen most when you scrub/skip around a lot.